In Glasgow, as in the rest of Scotland, expat children have a range of public and private school options.

 The vast majority of children in Glasgow attend state-funded public schools.
 Some of these schools are particularly well regarded, topping the list of best-performing state schools in Scotland year after year.
 Quality does vary among government schools as a whole, so thorough research should be undertaken before making any final decisions.

 Schools are automatically assigned according to catchment areas, so this is an important consideration when deciding where to live.
-It's possible to submit a placing request to Glasgow City Council for a school outside of your catchment area, but placement isn't guaranteed.
+It's possible to submit a placing request to Glasgow City Council for a school outside your catchment area, but placement isn't guaranteed.

 Useful links